 The Chinese Example

-The Soviet Union’s leaders and analysts were aware of the underperformance of the command economy, but on the whole, they believed that the right set of regulations would make it work.
+The Soviet Union’s leaders and analysts were aware of the underperformance of the command economy, but on the whole, they believed that the right regulations, if only they could be found, would make it work.
 Kantorovich explains:

 Economic reform was part of the everyday functioning of the Soviet system.
 Central planning itself was created in the blizzard of reforms in the late 1920s and early 1930s.
 Having designed the economy from scratch, the rulers retained the exclusive right to organizational changes.
 Institutions could not simply evolve with the changing economy; any change had to be introduced as a reform from above…